DharshiBalasubramaniyam/MERN-Stack-CRUD/README.md

   REFRESH_TOKEN_SECRET: YOUR_TOKEN
   MONGODB_URL: YOUR_CONNECTION_STRING
 ```
   - Since Vite apps can't read environment variables at runtime after being built, During build time, we set a placeholder for env variables and at runtime (in Kubernetes), mount a Secret as a [config file](./client/public/env_config.js), and the app fetches it dynamically.
 You do not need to update the `window.__RUNTIME_CONFIG__` in the [env_config.js](./client/public/env_config.js).
 We will change that object by mounting Secret as a volume during K8s deployment.
+Sample object you need to provide:
 ```js
 window.__RUNTIME_CONFIG__ = {
    VITE_BACKEND_URL: "http://myapp.local.com/api/",